 The Northern part of Ethiopia is gorgeous and green.
-After exploring the rock-hewn churches of Lalibela and marvelling at the beautiful countryside, we took a very affordable flight with Ethiopian Airlines to the city of Gonder, the third largest city in Ethiopia.
+After exploring the rock-hewn churches of Lalibela and marvelling at the beautiful countryside, we took a very affordable flight with Ethiopian Airlines to the city of Gondar, the third-largest city in Ethiopia.
 You can find some fantastic sites to see here and it is where most people will start their day trip or trek into the World Heritage-listed Simien Mountains National Park.

-Our flight into Gonder arrived around 1.30pm, we took a taxi from the airport (250 birr) to our budget accommodation for the next few days – The L Shape Hotel.
-This hotel is in a good location, easy to walk into the centre of town.
+Our flight into Gonder arrived around 1.30 pm, we took a taxi from the airport (250 birr) to our budget accommodation for the next few days – AG Hotel Gondar.
+This hotel is in a good location, and it’s an easy to walk into the centre of town.
+Rooms start from $50 per night.

 Melaku picked us up at 08:00 from our accommodation.
 He speaks perfect English and is a really good guy.
-The transport is very new, clean and comfortable van.
-We set off out of the city, picking up a few bottles of water on the way at a small shop.
+The transport is a very new, clean and comfortable van.
+We set off out of the city, picking up a few bottles of water on the way from a small shop.

 The National Park begins at a city called ‘Debark’, which is around 90km or 1.5 hours drive.
 The drive to reach Debark was great, there is so much happening along the way.
 We passed by lots of small villages and lots of locals dressed in white, as it was Sunday and they had just been to church.

-We reached Debark and parked at the front of the National Parks office.
+We reached Debark and parked in front of the National Parks office.
 Anyone entering the park must give your details and pay some fees etc.

 We filled in our details and paid the following fees: